-It shall be the purpose of those personnel of the Nordic Unmanned AS team who are trained in the use of unmanned aerial system (UAS), to use this resource for aviation business.
+It shall be the purpose of the personnel of the Nordic Unmanned AS team who are trained in the use of the unmanned aerial system (UAS), to use this resource for aviation business.
 Operations are not limited to commercial activities, but also in relation to the governmental authorities and public entities within their remit and then under their agency’s legal responsibility.

 Breakdown of the manual

 The manual is sub-divided into the following parts: